-This table is based on information presented in The 2016 revision of the World Health Organization classification of lymphoid neoplasms.
-The descriptive parts of the names (eg, follicular, mantle cell or marginal zone) of some disease subtypes refer to the specific areas of normal lymph nodes where the lymphoma originated.
+This table is based on information presented in The World Health Organization (WHO) Classification of Haematolymphoid Tumours, 5th edition.
+The descriptive parts of the names (eg, follicular, mantle cell or marginal zone) refer to the specific areas of lymph nodes where the lymphoma originated.